 On June 23, 2016, the Dennis & Phyllis Washington Foundation (the “Foundation”), in conjunction with Seaspan, announced today a multi-year donation of $900K to three institutional trades training programs in Canada.
 The donation recipients include the British Columbia Institute of Technology (BCIT) to support Aboriginals in trades, Camosun College to support women in trades, and the Canadian Welding Association (CWA) Foundation for both new welding equipment and teacher professional development.

-Since its inception, the Washington Foundation has donated more than $204 million in the United States to hundreds of organizations that focus on education, health and human services, arts and culture, and community service.
+Since its inception, the Washington Foundation has donated more than a third of a billion dollars in the United States to hundreds of organizations that focus on education, health and human services, arts and culture, and community service.

 For more information on the Dennis & Phyllis Washington Foundation click here.